Table of Contents

 Laurentian Climate

 The Laurentian climate in China is generally described as having a “Cool Temperate Monsoon Climate.”
-It has a wide yearly temperature range and an extremely long, frigid winter.
-Snow makes up a large portion of the wintertime precipitation in northern China, Korea, and Hokkaido, Japan.
+It has a big difference in temperature throughout the year and a very long, cold winter.
+In northern China, Korea, and Hokkaido, Japan, a lot of the winter precipitation comes as snow.

 Read More: Climatology